MicrosoftDocs/quantum-docs/articles/how-to-work-with-sessions.md

 However, this behavior can be changed by specifying a job failure policy of `job_failure_policy=SessionJobFailurePolicy.CONTINUE`, instead of the default `SessionJobFailurePolicy.ABORT`, when creating the Session.
 When the job failure policy is `CONTINUE`, the service continues to accept jobs.
 The Session reports a status of **Failure(s)** in this case, which will change to **Failed** once the Session is closed.
 If the Session is never closed and times out, the status is **TimedOut** even if there's been job failures.

-## Unsupported scenarios

-Sessions are not supported for quantum targets not supporting QIR

 ## Next steps

 [Integrated quantum computing](xref:microsoft.quantum.hybrid.integrated)